cbutton01/clone-project/README.md

     Going by my planning there needs to be a game component, a new-game component, a list of games component, and a developer-profile component.
 The game component will need its own model.

+## Set up Instructions

+  * Clone project from github
+  * navigate to parent directory and run npm install
+  * run ng serve --Development

+## Known Bugs and Issues

+  This app is currently non functioning.
+Further efforts are being made to make this app work properly, please see the commit history for more information.